juju-e/Custom-port-scanner/README.md

 # Custom-port-scanner
-First go to your command line and then write python port_scanner.py(be sure to be in the directory in which you put the file),here are available command line arguments:
+First go to your command line and then write python port_scanner.py(be sure to be in the directory in which you put the file),here are the available command line arguments:
 - > "-all":will display all open ports on the local network
 - > "-ftp-d",
 - > "-ftp-c",